-Students who are absent will be expected to make up all work.
+Students who are absent will be expected to make up all the work.
 Students will be given one school day for each day they are absent to turn in all assigned work.
 (Students are encouraged to contact teachers to receive assignments prior to their return to school.)
 Students or parents should contact the office to request make-up work during an extended absence of 2 or more days.
+Students will no longer be allowed to make up work from each subsequent unexcused absence after the ninth absence of the semester in a class or classes.
 (Department makeup work policies may have additional requirements from this general policy, so a complete understanding of specific class expectations is important) If a student is in attendance at school but is confirmed skipping a class then they are not allowed to make-up the work they missed while skipping.